opensumi/docs/docs/develop/how-to-design-module.en.md

 └── README.md
 ```

-The desired dependency structure is as follows:
+The following code is our desired dependency structure:

 ```json
  ...